summerginger/Mapping_Earthquakes/README.md

 The project displays the earthquake data in relation to the tectonic plates’ location on the earth, and all the earthquakes with a magnitude greater than 4.5 on the map as well as data on a third map.
 ### Purpose
 The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.
-## Resources
+## Software
-Software: Visual Studio Code, JavaScript, HTML, CSS & D3.js
+Visual Studio Code, JavaScript, HTML, CSS & D3.js